 Climate and weather

 Daytime temperatures average 24-30°C in summer and 5-15°C in winter.
 Be prepared for cool nights, particularly in winter when temperatures can fall below 0°C. Dense fog often blankets the tableland.
-For more information see the tourism information links below.
+Weather forecasts are available from the Bureau of Meteorology.